SniperPickAxe/FVT-fabric-modified/README.md

     Disables the particles that spawn when you have a potion effect on yourself, you know, those view obstructing ones.

+* ### Invisible Offhand

+    Makes your offhand completely invisible but will still remain fully functional.

 * ### Refill Hand

     Once the stack in your main hand is below 50% automatically finds the same item in your inventory and restocks it.